 Car value and the finances of part exchange

 A dealer will work on the assumption that they know a lot more about cars and the automotive industry than you do – and, in most cases, they’re right.
-They are also aware that many buyers will happily part-exchange their old car to avoid the legwork associated with private sales (i.e. getting the cars listed, arranging viewings, test drives, etc.).
+They’re also aware that many buyers will happily part-exchange their old car to avoid the legwork associated with private sales (i.e. getting the car listed, arranging viewings, test drives, etc.).

 When you part-exchange your old car, you’re not just negotiating on your old car’s value, you’re also working out what you’re paying for the new model at the same time.
 And, if you’re buying the new car on finance, the dealer will add this into this equation too.
 This means you’ll have to work out how your discount stacks up against the value of your new deposit and monthly instalment plan.

-Though on the face of it, it might seem like a hassle, in most cases you will get much more money if you sell your old car privately or sell it to an online car buyer.
+Though on the face of it, it might seem like a hassle, in most cases you’ll get much more money if you sell your old car to an online car buyer.
 Crucially, this will make buying the new car a simpler process with lower repayments.

 Part exchange and dealer’s choice

-Dealers are currently favouring SUVs over estate cars and other more traditional styles (as their popularity grows), but this may change over time.
+Dealers are also currently favouring SUVs over estate cars and other more traditional styles.
+But this may change over time.

 What do car dealers look for with part exchange?

-If you can avoid part-exchanging your old car unless you have to, then you probably should explore other avenues of sale.
-However, if your old car is dented, needs scrapping or has mechanical issues, part-exchange is definitely worth considering.
-The convenience will be preferable to scrapping services, and at some dealerships you may be able to negotiate up from a usual scrap price.
+As we said, if you can avoid part-exchanging your old car if you have to, then have a look at other avenues of sale.
+However, if your old car is dented, needs scrapping or has mechanical issues, part-exchange is definitely worth considering as it’s usually more convenient than using a scrapping service.

-Another thing that dealers look out for is full service history.
-Surprisingly few sellers seem to realise this.
-Complete records always add value to your car, whereas missing or incomplete history lowers the price and gives dealers pause.
-With full service history, they’ll be happier to trust the current state of the vehicle.
+🔧 A full service history: Complete records always add value to your car, whereas missing or incomplete history lowers the price and gives dealers pause.

 Part exchange vs. online car-buying services

-There are plenty of websites where you can get a free valuation, just by submitting a few details about your car.
-For example, at Motorway, you can get an estimated offer and find your highest offer from a verified dealer.
+There are also plenty of websites where you can get a free valuation, just by submitting a few details about your car.
+For example, on Motorway, you can get an estimated offer and find your highest offer from a verified dealer.

 If you choose an online car-buying service, be specific when filling out the details about your car.
 There’s no point in attempting to bluff the website, as buyers check the authenticity carefully.
 Play it straight and you’ll get the best possible valuation.